Skip to content

 Ratelimits are enforced per route.

-More details you will find in ratelimit package and in our ratelimit tutorial.
+More details you will find in rate limit filters section and in our ratelimit tutorial.

 Client Ratelimits